Fairview Digital Citizenship Plan

 3) Digital Interactions – Respectfully and responsibly collaborate and build relationships

-In the 21st century, communication options have exploded to offer a wide variety of choices (e.g., e-mail, cellular phones, instant messaging).
+In the 21st century, communication options have exploded to offer a wide variety of choices (e.g., email, cellular phones, instant messaging).
 The expanding digital communication options have changed everything because people are able to keep in constant communication with anyone else.
 Now everyone has the opportunity to communicate and collaborate with anyone from anywhere and anytime.
 Unfortunately, many users have not been taught how to make appropriate decisions when faced with so many different digital communication options.
 Technology users often see this area as one of the most pressing problems when dealing with Digital Citizenship.
 We recognize inappropriate behaviour when we see it, but before people use technology they do not learn digital etiquette (i.e., appropriate conduct).
 Many people feel uncomfortable talking to others about their digital etiquette.
 Often rules and regulations are created or the technology is simply banned to stop inappropriate use.
 It is not enough to create rules and policy, we must teach everyone to become responsible digital citizens in this new society.

 At Fairview, students are free to bring in their own personal devices, whether they be iPods, iPads, or their own personal computers.
 In doing so, students are instructed in the proper use of their devices within a school learning environment and which behaviours are acceptable and unacceptable.
 Students are given opportunity to learn how to appropriately use technology in a given environment.
 Through classroom discussions and reflection, students learn proper etiquette for working with technology.
 For personal devices to be used during class time, students must do so with the permission of the classroom teacher.
 All students are to leave their devices in their locker during class times.

 4) Digital Learning – Process of teaching and learning about technology and the use of technology